syncfusion-content/wpf-docs/wpf/ReportWriter/Getting-Started.md

    ![](Getting-Started_images/Getting-Started_img3.png)

-## Generate RDLC Reports
+## Export RDLC Reports

-The ReportWriter has support to view and save the RDLC reports.
+The ReportWriter allows you to export the RDLC report to popular file formats PDF, WORD, EXCEL and HTML.
 The following code helps you to bind data to ReportWriter.

 1. Assign `ReportPath`, `ReportProcessingMode` and `ExportFormat` to ReportWriter.